Kristina01111000/WordPressTheme/README.md

 		- add additional image
 	- get wp to automatically update (on server)
 	- test email plugin -> set it to go out @ 4 today,
+	- check on the peepso plugin video malware scan problem

 Need from Dr. W: